Join InterNations

 Connect with expats & locals and find the best job for you.

-Dear all, A wonderful evening to celebrate spring in a cozy atmosphere at the Holiday Inn Frankfurt-Alte Oper, upscale 4 stars Hotel, inside and outside premises.
-The lounge & Francis Bar will be
+A wonderful evening to celebrate summer in a cozy atmosphere at the Holiday Inn Frankfurt-Alte Oper, upscale 4 stars Hotel, inside and outside premises. **CARD PAYMENT AT BAR** The lounge & Franci

 See all upcoming events for expats in Frankfurt